 - Notice to Comply (NTC) The NTC is used to address statutorily defined "minor" violations that can be corrected within 30 days pursuant to Water Code section 13399 et seq.
-Failure to comply with a NTC may result in a progressive enforcement response including the issuance of an administrative civil liability. - Notice of Storm Water Noncompliance (NONC) The NONC provides a notice of noncompliance to any person that discharges storm water who fails to file a notice of intent to obtain permit coverage, a notice of non- applicability, a construction certification, or annual report pursuant to Water Code section 13399.25 et seq.
+Failure to comply with a NTC may result in a progressive enforcement response including the issuance of an administrative civil liability. - Notice of Storm Water Noncompliance (NONC) The NONC provides a notice of noncompliance to any person that discharges storm water who fails to file a notice of intent to obtain permit coverage, a notice of non-applicability, a construction certification, or annual report pursuant to Water Code section 13399.25 et seq.
 Failure to comply with a NONC may result in a progressive enforcement response including the issuance of an administrative civil liability with mandatory penalties. - Technical Reports and Investigative Orders Pursuant to Water Code sections 13267 subdivision (b), and 13383, the San Diego Water Board can conduct investigations and require technical or monitoring reports from any person who has discharged, discharges, or is suspected of having discharged or discharging, or who proposes to discharge waste.
 Failure to comply with an Investigative Order issued pursuant to Water Code section 13267 may result in administrative civil liability pursuant to Water Code section 13268.
-Failure to comply with requirements to conduct and submit technical or monitoring reports pursuant to Water Code section 13268.
-Failure to comply with requirements to conduct and submit technical or monitoring reports pursuant to Water Code section 13383 may result in administrative civil liability pursuant to Water Code section 13267 the Water Board must make sure that the burden, including the cost of reports, bears a reasonable relationship to the need for the reports and the benefits to be obtained from them.
+Failure to comply with requirements to conduct and submit technical or monitoring reports pursuant to Water Code section 13383 may result in administrative civil liability pursuant to Water Code section 13385.
+When requiring reports pursuant to Water Code section 13267 the Water Board must make sure that the burden, including the cost of reports, bears a reasonable relationship to the need for the reports and the benefits to be obtained from them.
 Although these types of investigative orders are frequently embedded with other enforcement actions, they are not strictly enforcement statues, and are also routinely cited whenever asking for technical or monitoring reports associated with planned or permitted discharges.